 Another common and treatable condition that increases falls risk is a urinary tract infection (UTI).
 UTIs can make you feel really unwell or drowsy, sometimes without obvious symptoms.
-If you have sudden onset drowsiness and a sense of feeling ill, visit your doctor as soon as possible.
-According to the Urology Care Foundation men over 70 ears are more prone to UTIs due to problems with emptying their bladder.
-While older women who’ve gone through menopause are at greater risk due to lower levels of vaginal oestrogen which changes the climate of the vagina.
+If you have sudden onset of drowsiness and a sense of feeling ill, visit your doctor as soon as possible.
+According to the Urology Care Foundation, men over 70 years are more prone to UTIs due to problems with emptying their bladder.
+While older women who’ve gone through menopause are at greater risk due to lower levels of vaginal estrogen which changes the climate of the vagina.

-Another reason that many older people fall is because they bend over to pick something up or put shoes and socks on.
-Being aware of your position and your surrounding when you lean over is really important.
+Another reason that many older people fall is that they bend over to pick something up or put shoes and socks on.
+Being aware of your position and your surroundings when you lean over is really important.
 Don’t bend over if you feel unsteady, and make sure that there’s nothing that you could hit your head on if you’re bending over.

 Last but not least, if you’re unable to get to your doctor or allied health professional, many health professionals are offering Telehealth services where you can receive a consultation in the comfort of your own home.